 After the surgery, we had to wait for around twenty days for the biopsy results.
 The reason for such a long wait was that the type of cancer I had was rare.
 The biopsy results showed that I had grade two oligodendroglioma.
 We consulted the neurosurgeon, and he told me that there was nothing we had to do now except to wait and watch for any recurrence or regrowth of the tumour.

 Although the chances of recurrence are high with the type of cancer I had, the neurosurgeon told me not to worry too much because I had all the favourable traits.
-I was young and did not have any comorbidities, my family did not have a history of cancer patients, and I also had the molecular structure that would respond well with the treatment in case I had to go through the treatment again.
+I was young and did not have any comorbidities, my family did not have a history of cancer patients, and I also had the molecular structure that would respond well to the treatment in case I had to go through the treatment again.

 All I had to do right now was maintain my health.
 After the surgery, I started practising yoga and consulted with naturopathy and Ayurveda doctors to take some supplements that would strengthen my body.
-I also consulted an onconutritionist from ZenOnco.io to structure a diet plan that would be suitable for me.
+I also consulted an onco-nutritionist from ZenOnco.io to structure a diet plan that would be suitable for me.

 I learned a lot of things about the food I consume through my consultation with the nutritionist.
 I understood that foods are proven to reduce cancer recurrence and that adding them to my diet would help me.
 I have made a lot of changes in my food practices.
 I have entirely avoided all junk and packaged foods.
-I know that I am pre-diabetic, so I have switched to brown rice, cut off wheat and sugar from my diet, and switched to millets and pink salt.
+I know that I am pre-diabetic, so I have switched to brown rice, cut off wheat and sugar from my diet, and switched to millet and pink salt.

 I have my therapist to thank when it comes to managing my mental and emotional health during the treatment.
 When you are diagnosed with the disease, the initial stage flies by, focusing on the treatment and how you get through it.
 But when the treatment comes to a conclusion and you have to resume your life, all the things that you put on hold come crashing back,